-The truth is.. bug bites by themselves actually don’t itch at all, and a lot of the time you don’t even feel the moment an insect or a mosquito bites you.
-So why do you feel that the spot where a mosquito bit you itches?
+The truth is that bug bites by themselves don’t actually itch at all.
+A lot of the time, you won’t even feel an insect or mosquito biting you.

-The reason is related to the processes that happen under your skin once a mosquito has bitten you, which althea is quite fascinating also is quite unpleasant.
+The reason for this has to do with the processes that happen under your skin once a mosquito has bitten you.
+While it can be quite unpleasant, it’s also very interesting.

-The good news is that with time the mosquito bites will itch less, because the more you are bitten by a mosquito the more your body comes accustomed to the mosquito saliva, producing less histamine, and the bites itch less.
-But still there is no real way to avoid the itchiness, only to lessen it with natural or not so natural remedies or avoid getting bitten by mosquitoes at all .
+The good news is that with time, mosquito bites will itch less.
+The more mosquitoes bite you, the more your body will become accustomed to mosquito saliva.
+It will eventually produce less histamine and the bites will itch less.
+There’s no real way to avoid the itchiness, though.
+You can only to lessen it with natural or not-so-natural remedies or by avoiding getting bitten by mosquitoes in the first place.